 Other member countries whose universities are part of D-8 are Bangladesh, Pakistan, Egypt, Indonesia, Iran, Turkey, and Malaysia.

-the idea behind the establishment of the D-8NPRI is to bring member states researchers, government and semi-government research institutes, industrial research institutes and research in D-8 universities under one umbrella.
+The Vice Chancellor explained that the idea behind the establishment of the D-8NPRI is to bring member states researchers, government and semi-government research institutes, industrial research institutes and research in D-8 universities under one umbrella.

 He observed that Unilorin is the latest University to join the Network and hosting the summit.